cypherdavy/websniper/README.md

 # WebSniper
 WebSniper is a powerful web security scanning tool that can help you identify potential vulnerabilities in your web applications.
 With its advanced scanning capabilities, WebSniper can quickly and accurately detect open ports, SQL injection vulnerabilities, and other security weaknesses.

-# i have created more advanced branches of this tool , will be uploading as websniper1.o.py
+# I have created more advanced branches of this tool , will be uploading as websniper1.o.py

 ## Features
 - Scans for open ports on web servers